 - Run

-or reboot the system to make the changes take effect
+partprobeor reboot the system to make the changes take effect

 Deleting the existing partition

 Before you go ahead and delete the existing partition, note down the starting sector of the partition.
-In my case, I’m going to delete and recreate partition 4 as that is where the /
+In my case, I’m going to delete and recreate partition 4 as that is where the / is on.
+The starting sector for that partition is 2074624.
+The deletion is done via d and the partition number:

 Command (m for help): d Partition number (1-4, default 4): 4 Partition 4 is deleted Command (m for help):